asncd/MIMOSCA/README.md

 In designing Perturb-seq like experiments, there are a few key factors to keep in mind:

 ### Signatures vs. individual transcript-level phenotypes
 Are you interested in broad transcriptional signatures or individual gene level differential expression?
-If the former, a rule of thumb to keep in mind is roughly 10 cells/perturbation.
+If the former, a rough approximation may be around 10 cells/perturbation.
 If the later, 100 or more cells may be required based on the effect size.

 ### Library Size and Representation